 The two most important buildings, which together are listed as a World Heritage Site, are churches.
 The enormous Church of St Barbara has incredible paintings on its walls and ceilings in the Gothic style, while the Cathedral of Our Lady at Sedlec has a more relaxed Baroque appearance.

-Meagan, Two Restless Homebodies
+Contributed by Meagan from Two Restless Homebodies

 With their historic architecture, welcoming attitude, and the convenience of the TGV, small cities and towns in France have an undeniable allure.
 This is true of no town more so than Strasbourg.
 About two hours from Paris via high-speed train (TGV), the capital of the Alsace region and formal seat of the European Parliament, also has one of the best-preserved medieval districts in France (indicated by the fact that the entire district is a UNESCO World Heritage Site).
 Visit its legendary sandstone Notre Dame cathedral (complete with an astronomical clock!), walk the Grand Île district full of authentic timber-framed houses, stroll through one of Strasbourg’s many art museums, or tour the city’s many canals, and you’re sure to find view after jaw-dropping view.
 And for this particular iconic view?
 Climb out onto the Barrage Vauban rooftop patio.
 You won’t regret it!
+Read about the best things to do in Strasbourg here.

 Riga’s Old Town has some of the most beautiful Art Nouveau architecture anywhere earning it the designation as a UNESCO World Heritage Site.
 The city has over 800 Art Nouveau buildings, but the most famous are the House of the Blackheads, the Three Brothers, and the Cat House.
 Go up to the 8th-floor observation deck of St. Peter’s Church to get great views of the Old Town.
 Of course, you will also need to visit some of Riga’s other popular attractions like the Riga Central Market, the Latvian National Museum of Art, and the Museum of the Occupation of Latvia.
 A stroll along the River Daugava is a relaxing way to end your day of sightseeing in this picturesque city.